jcurl/RJCP.DLL.CpuId/CpuId/docs/DEVELOPMENT.md

 but the libraries are wrapped around the class `CpuIdLib` which P/Invokes into the native windows libraries.

 #### 2.1.2.
-CPUID on Linux (Not Implemented)
+CPUID on Linux (GLibC only) and Windows

-Classes and methods that rely on Windows API or the `cpuid.dll` library are marked as `[SupportedOSPlatform("windows")]`.
+Classes and methods that rely on Windows API or the `cpuid.dll` library are marked as `[SupportedOSPlatform("Windows")]`.
 In the UML diagram, these are marked as blue.

-You can see in the UML diagram, that the code is not implemented for Linux.
-However, the software is architected that it could be easy to add.

-- Create a new `LinuxCpuIdFactory` class, that derives from `X86CpuIdFactoryBase`.
-- There are multiple ways of reading the CPUID information.
-One could use the Kernel interfaces, a kernel module, or write a shared object that obtains this information.
-One could implement a factory for each mechanism, and then iterate through each factory in the order preferred, until the information is obtained.
-- The factory class would read the information, put it into a `BasicCpu` structure (not shown) and call the base class.
-All parsing of the CPUID information is already implemented.
+Classes that rely on Linux GLibC API (used to pin threads, because the intrinsics or .NET core doesn't have functionality to pin native OS threads) are marked as `[SupportedOSPlatform("Linux")]`.
+These are marked as yellow in the UML diagram.

 ### 2.2.
 Instantiate from the Local CPU